porter-finance/v1-core/docs/interfaces/IBond.md

 function isFullyPaid() external view returns (bool isPaid)
 ```

-Checks if the balance of payment token covers the Bond supply.
+Checks if the balance of paymentToken covers the Bond supply.

 #### Returns